With the consolidation in the rear-view mirror, Kinder Morgan is starting a new chapter as the largest midstream firm in North America.

 The TransMountain expansion is meeting with increasing opposition.
 Pipeline politics are playing out, moving the project from a sure thing to a maybe, pushing out likely in-service dates, and driving up project costs.

-We think Rich Kinder is the rarest kind of visionary.
-Not only did he see the potential for a hard assets business within Enron's asset-light culture, but he has a focus on execution that has enabled him to build the largest pipeline company in the Read more
+We think Rich Kinder is the rarest kind of visionary and is widely credited for having started the MLP industry.
+Not only did he see the potential for a hard assets business within Enron's asset-light culture, but he has a focus on execution that has Read more

 Kinder Morgan is the largest midstream energy firm in North America, with more than 80,000 miles of pipeline and 180 terminals.
 The company is active in the transportation, Read more

 Friday Five: A Few Wrinkles in the Kinder Deal Watch more